furzepig/brachistochrone/_posts/books/2019/2019-04-13-learning_to_die.md

 image: ltd.jpg
 ---
-> Placental mammals have been around for sixty or seventy million years - quite a while by huma dards, but less than two per cent of the life of life itself.
+> Placental mammals have been around for sixty or seventy million years - quite a while by human standards, but less than two per cent of the life of life itself.
 So our kind of bodily structure- the one we share with mice and elephants - is a fairly new idea.
 Our genus, Homo, is also young as genera go: around two and a half